reflex-dev/integrations-docs/docs/databricks.md

 --tab OAuth with Databricks
 ## Login with your Databricks Account

-If your workspace administrator has added Reflex as a Connected App in your workspace, you should see a "Login with Databricks" button when the OAuth tab is selected.
+If your workspace administrator has already added Reflex as a Connected App in your Databricks workspace, you should see a "Login with Databricks" button after entering your DATABRICKS_HOST.

+If the Connected App has not been configured, an administrator can [follow these instructions](https://www.notion.so/Databricks-Integration-2b2024b7336e80c78e91e8a0fb138fcf?pvs=73) to complete the one-time setup.

 --
 --tab Service Principal